• Skip to primary navigation

 Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 This Carrot Cake using yellow cake mix is the perfect semi-homemade dessert for when you want a delicious treat without all the extra steps.
 Made with simple ingredients, this easy recipe transforms a basic cake mix into a moist, flavorful carrot cake that tastes completely homemade.
-Whether you’re short on time or just love a good shortcut, this recipe is a must-try!
+Perfect for holidays, potlucks, or anytime you want homemade flavor without the extra work.

 Top this flavorful cake with my easy 4-ingredient whipped cream cheese frosting for a decadent treat that’s sure to become a family favorite.